zapier/visual-builder/docs/_docs/dedupe.md

 In order for this mechanism to work, the `id` field should always be supplied and unique among all items in the result.

-Your API must also be able to return results in reverse-chronological order to make sure new/updated items can be found on the first page of results, as we don't fetch additional pages.
+Your API must also be able to return results in reverse-chronological order to make sure new/updated items can be found on the first page of results, as Zapier polling triggers don't automatically fetch additional pages.
 [Wufoo is a great example](https://wufoo.github.io/docs/#form-entries) of an API that supports sorting on any field and direction.

 ## Custom or multiple ID fields

 What if the items your API returns do not have an `id` field?
 Or how would you go about adding a *Updated to-do* trigger to our to-do app?
 In both cases you would use [Code Mode](./faq#codemode) to modify the API response.

-Let's assume your to-do API has an endpoint to return to-dos sorted by `updatedAt` in descending direction.
+Let's assume your to-do API has an endpoint that can return to-dos sorted by `updatedAt` in descending direction.
 Here's an example of how you could add code to your trigger to incorporate the `updatedAt` value in the ID, so that Zapier recognizes a new update as a new item.
 Assuming that you have configured `options` with the appropriate API request URL and parameters:

 {% highlight javascript %}
 {% raw %}